TinyAlmonds/ProjectLux/README.md

 ## Project Management

-For collaboration and progress monitoring, a project management system was set up with [Notion](https://www.notion.so/product?fredir=1).
-You can get the link and access to it from [Alex Nördemann](https://github.com/alexnoerdemann).
+For collaboration and progress monitoring, a project management system was set up in _Notion_.
+The workspace can be reached via this link: [tinyalmonds.notion.site](https://tinyalmonds.notion.site/Project-Lux-9a1c528202e5495eaad2026c52145a74?pvs=4).
+You can get workspace editing/commenting rights from [Alex Nördemann](https://github.com/alexnoerdemann).

 ## Guidelines and Best Practices
 > **Note**: